EXPLORE THIS STORY

 Dominant angle identified — does not reflect unanimity of this country’s media

-Pocketbook angle evacuating democratic and geopolitical stakes
+Wallet angle evacuating democratic and geopolitical issues

-Canadian political culture projected onto Hungary
+Projection of Canadian political culture onto Hungary

 Discover how another country covers this same story.